Vishwjeet-Feb/functions/README.md

 ## 1. getElement :

-The getElement function you provided is a simple JavaScript function designed to return a jQuery element object based on a given element name or selector.
+Retrieves and returns a jQuery object representing the specified HTML element or elements identified by eleName.

 ### Syntax